TheTechnobear/MEC/docs/BUILD.md

     cd ~/Bela/projects
     ln ~/projects/MEC/mec-bela

-this means we now have the mec-bela project in the 'normal' bela projects directory, but it refers to ~/projects/MEC this means any changes, you should push from ~/Projects/Mec
+this means we now have the mec-bela project in the 'normal' bela projects directory, but it refers to ~/projects/MEC, so you should push from ~/Projects/Mec

-#Running
-there is a preferences file, called mec.json which needs to be in the current directory when run. there is an example config in resources directorys Eigenharps need access to the firmware files (ihx), in resources directory Soundplane need access to the SoundplaneAppState.txt, in resources directory

-#Running VST/AU
-a) you will need to build mec, and then the mec-vst project separately
-b) after building, you need to copy the dynamic libs from ~/build/release/lib to ~/Library/Audio/Plug-Ins/VST/MEC.vst/Frameworks

-this is temporary until I sort out a better build/installation procedure

 #Eigenharp PICO